maninscarymask/snmp_meter/README.md

 # SNMP Meter Interface

+This project was created to make managing a fleet of MFPs and printers more easily, giving meter data and current toner level data in an easy-to-read interface.

+## Data capture

-The powershell script is set on the server and runs with Task Scheduler for whatever a reasonable interval may be.
-I usually set it to 3hr intervals during workdays, such as 0600, 0900, 1200, 1500 and 1800.
-Any more than that and you may get too many scans and no change in data.
+The Powershell script should be run on a machine using Task Scheduler, given a reasonable executable interval.
+A good rule of thumb is to use as short an interval as you can safely mitigate disaster.
+An example would be 3hr intervals during workdays, such as 0600, 0900, 1200, 1500 and 1800.
+Any more than that and you may get too many scans with no change in data.

 The JavaScript portion is simply a "pretty" interface that displays all of the information per-machine in an easy-to-understand format.